 Completion of jurisprudence education requirements is mandatory for new regulated members and a condition will be placed on their practice permit, stating that they must complete these requirements within 30 days of registration.
 These requirements include the modules related to the protection of patients from sexual abuse and sexual misconduct (PPSA).

 Existing Regulated Members

-Effective 2021, all regulated members must complete the full jurisprudence education requirements (including the PPSA modules) every 5 years.
-Members who last completed jurisprudence in 2016 (or earlier) or who have never completed the training are required to do so in 2021.
+All regulated members must complete the full jurisprudence education requirements (including the PPSA modules) every 5 years.
 Members can check when they last completed their jurisprudence via their dashboard on the member portal.
-For individuals due in 2021, jurisprudence must be completed prior to registration renewal payment for 2022.
-The training and examination may be done at any time during the year and should take approximately 1-2 hours to complete.
+Individuals due in the current registration year should ideally complete jurisprudence requirements prior to registration renewal for the next year (i.e., by December 1), but will have until December 31 as the deadline.
+The training and examination can be completed at any time during the year and should take approximately 1-3 hours to complete.

 Members will be required to complete the jurisprudence requirements every 5 years according to the following repeating pattern:

 - Members initially registered in 2017 who have never completed it, AND

 - Members initially registered 2018 who have never completed it, AND